(Shoulder Tendonitis / Tendinitis)

 Ice is a simple and effective modality to reduce your pain and swelling.
 Please apply for 20-30 minutes each 2 to 4 hours during the initial phase or when you notice that your injury is warm or hot.

-Anti-inflammatory medication (if tolerated) and natural substances, e.g. arnica may help reduce your pain and swelling.
-However, it is best to avoid anti-inflammatory drugs during the first 48 to 72 hours when they may encourage additional bleeding.
-Most people can tolerate paracetamol as pain-reducing medication.
+Anti-inflammatory medication (if tolerated) and natural substances, e.g. arnica, may help reduce your pain and swelling.
+Most people can take paracetamol as pain-reducing medication.
+However, it is best to avoid anti-inflammatory drugs during the first 48 to 72 hours to encourage additional bleeding.

 To support and protect your tendon injury, you may need to wear a sling or have your shoulder taped to provide pain relief.
 In some cases, it may mean that you need to sleep relatively upright or with pillow support.
 Your physiotherapist will guide you.